phel-lang/phel-lang/.github/CONTRIBUTING.md

 ## Workflow for Pull Requests

 1. Fork the repository.
-2. Create your branch from `master` if you plan to implement new functionality or change existing code significantly;
+2. Create your branch from `main` if you plan to implement new functionality or change existing code significantly;
    create your branch from the oldest branch that is affected by the bug if you plan to fix a bug.
 3. Implement your change and add tests for it.
 4. Ensure the test suite passes.